gfldex/perl6-concurrent-channelify/README.md

 the channel will force the lazy list to stop producing values and kill the associated thread.

+To query if a thread was started call the mixed in method `no-thread`.

 ### postfix ⇒

 see `sub channelify`